OsoSuerte/honey/README.md

 Looking for help?
 Send an email for direct support &lt;hizstor@gmail.com&gt;

 ## Overview
-SPC was built with PyCharm 2020.3.3 running Python 3.9.1.
+Honey was built with PyCharm 2020.3.3 running Python 3.9.1.

-SPC is designed as a first step to automating the process of compiling SAT data.
-It will scrape a specific website where individual state SAT data is maintained.
-The data is collected from the website, reformatted and combined into a single source that can easily be referenced and analyzed.
-This makes it simple to compare groups of SAT takers.
-Comparisons can be made between states, regions, demographic groups, previous years, etc. Having the data stored in this manner also makes visualization of the data simple and modular.
+Honey is designed to take a look at a set of data that shows the downward trend of honey production across the united states and predict production for the years to come.
+The data is already clean and requires little to no manipulation before modeling.
+The information will be loaded into a Pandas Dataframe grouped by year and then used to train and a model that will predict future honey production.

 ## Imports
 Libraries that must be imported to python environment for code to run successfully

 * **pandas**: Used to build DataFrames.
-* **BeautifulSoup**: From bs4, used for web scraping.
-* **requests**: Used for web scraping.
-* **urljoin**: From urllib.parse, used for web scraping.
+* **matplotlib.pyplot**: as plt, used for used to visualize data.
-* **tabula**: Used to extract data from PDFs.
-* **glob, os**: Used to work with directories on a local machine.
+* **numpy**: as np, a system for working with arrays.
+* **LinearRegression**: from sklearn.linear_model, built in functions for ML modeling.

 ## Web Scraping